utexas-SDS-357/sds357-project-sp26-big-data-energy/README.md

 ---

 ## Project Description
 This study evaluates how shifting political climates and federal Executive Orders influence police behavior and traffic stop outcomes over time in San Antonio, Texas.
-San Antonio’s unique demographic profile, with a **65% Hispanic population**, serves as a critical marker for examining how ethnic disparities fluctuate across different administrative regimes.
+San Antonio’s unique demographic profile, with a 65% Hispanic population, serves as a critical marker for examining how ethnic disparities fluctuate across different administrative regimes.

 ### **Core Research Question**
-Do traffic stop outcomes (searches and arrests) differ significantly between the **Obama Era** (EO 13688) and the **Trump Era** (EO 13773), and how do these transitions impact the racial "disparity gap" in high-discretion policing?
+Do traffic stop outcomes (searches and arrests) differ significantly between the Obama Era (EO 13688) and the Trump Era (EO 13773), and how do these transitions impact the racial "disparity gap" in high-discretion policing?

 ---